brandur/sorg/content/drafts/postgres-sortsupport.md

 }
 ```

-## More exotic implementations (#exotic)
+### More exotic implementations (#exotic)

-The implementations for `uuid` and `text` are pretty easy
+The implementation for `uuid` is pretty easy to understand,
-to understand, but packing meaningful comparison data in 32
+but packing meaningful comparison data in 32 or 64 bits
-or 64 bits isn't always quite so straightforward.
+isn't always quite so straightforward.

 ## Summary (#summary)

 My one and only patch to Postgres involved implementing
 `SortSupport` for the `macaddr` data type.

+[1] The new type `macaddr8` was later introduced to handle
+    EUI-64 MAC addresses, which are 64 bits long.

 [comparetup]: src/backend/utils/sort/tuplesort.c:3953
 [datum]: src/include/postgres.h:357